DanielLiszka/Password-Generator-Website/README.md

-The included javascript starter code has been completed to allow for a generation of a password from 8 - 128 characters with possible selection of lowercase, uppercase ,numeric, and special characters
+The included javascript starter code has been completed to allow for generation of a password from 8 - 128 characters with possible selection of lowercase, uppercase, numeric, and special characters.

 Website: https://danielliszka.github.io/Password-Generator-Website/